informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Immunofluorescence-Images.md

 Once you have the basic Slide record, scroll down further to view other types of data you may associate (link) with the slide: _Genes, Expression Regions and Antibodies_.
 For each of these sections, the procedure is basically the same:

-* Find the Slide record you want to link records to by clicking _Search > Gene Expression Data > Immunofluorescence Slides and Video_ in the navigation bar and searching for the record (per the previous section).
+* Find the Slide record you want to link records to by clicking _Data > Gene Expression Data > Immunofluorescence Slides and Video_ in the navigation bar and searching for the record (per the previous section).

 * Click the eye icon in the _Actions_ column to view the desired record.